TheG00dB0y/humanadl_fall_detection/README.md

 Make sure to enter '127.0.0.1 ' in the browser address bar due to CORS policy error.
 (AJAX POST request is send to that address/server)

-Chrome is not setting the img src as empty works fine with firefox
+Chrome is not setting the img src as empty works fine with firefox .
+The model do face issue the lack of data and environment changes.
+Do retrain further to improve the accuracy.